dohlee/learn-sed/README.md

 In the above command, we just exchange contents of the pattern buffer and the hold buffer before printing.
 Note that it doesn't print seventh line because 'n' command cannot fetch the next line, so SED terminates before printing.

-Without the hold buffer, SED can only produce output which preserves original order.
+Without the hold buffer, SED can only produce output which preserves the original order.
 Now we will start using the hold buffer, so we can modify the order of the file.
-The command below exchanges adjacent lines.
+The command below exchanges the order of adjacent lines.

 ```shell
 sed 'x;n;p;x;p' my_text.txt